 What are you working on now?

 I wrote a short story about a woman in her sixties, faced with a disturbing picture of her mother, long deceased, with a gentleman other than her father.
 Without realizing it, the story grew into what is now considered the half-way point of a full novel.
 The working title is Sealy.
-This is a complete departure form other novels.
+This is a complete departure from other novels.
 I’m letting Sealy speak and direct me.
 I’m always surprised.